GYCaribVista|IAGRO SAT Caribbean

 Exploratory Meeting

-Present satellite intelligence to CDB Agriculture Division.
+Present satellite intelligence to Development Finance Partners.
 Validate data, discuss NAREI partnership, identify co-financing with Guyana government.

 02